Updated on August 30th, 2022 by Bob Ciura

 Source: SEC filings, Author

-By combining predictable rate increases (which management expects to land between 7% and 8% through 2025) and growth CAPEX, earnings per share are expected to grow between 6% and 8% over the next three years.
+By combining predictable rate increases (which management expects to land between 8% and 9% through 2026) and growth CAPEX, earnings per share are expected to grow between 6% and 8% over the next four years.
 Accordingly, management has targeted dividend per share growth of between 6% and 8% over the same period.

 Management’s multi-year outlook is what truly differentiates ONE Gas from other companies when it comes to serving a retirement portfolio, as it allows for great investor visibility and reduced levels of uncertainty.